Krillh/Airzlinshire/Majik/What Is Majik, Really.md

 > [!warning]
 > The information on this page is not known in full by anyone in the world of Airzlinshire.
 Some research indicates to some of this information but only very little.

 At the core, majik is something between matter and energy.
 It is both, in a way.
-It can be used as energy, but it can also have
+It can be used as energy, but it can also have mass and take up space and can be moved by energy.
+In fact, it can be manipulated by the very energy that it is.
+# Elements
+There are only 2 real elements (kind of) of majik: elemental majik and corrupt majik.
+All of the elements are simply different specific frequencies of elemental majik.
 # Majik Materialization
 Majik has the capacity to materialize into a matter form under some circumstances.
 It can exist in the 3 basic states of matter, solid, liquid, & gas.
 It typically exists in a 4th state called ethyr (EH-thr).
 In the ethyr state, it doesn't interact with the world itself, but it can be manipulated and the matter that is in the same physical space will be affected.
-That is considered majik manipulation
+That is what [[Majik#How do People Use it|maki]] is.